isntlee/Sagacity/README.md

 # **sagacity**

-This site was created to fill a niche as there is no carbon tracker centred on the Irish consumer available.
-A key ambition of the project was to make this site better than the broad choice of carbon trackers, which are frustratingly detailed, often requiring precise input (.e.g. rate of heating oil use).
-The site is designed as an intuitive, user-friendly and encouraging introduction to a more carbon-conscious lifestyle.
+This site was created to fill a niche; because for all of Dublin's local history collections none are particularly interactive or user-friendly.
+A key ambition of the project was to make this site as inclusive as possible, actively encouraging participation.
+The point of the project is to build a public collection of local stories or sagas, and as the project was being submitted that process had definitely begun with several entries from several separate sources.

 ---